Vluthor/Phishing-Email-Analysis-and-Defensive-Measures/README.md

 # Phishing Email Analysis and Defensive Measures

-This repository documents an analysis of a phishing email, highlighting methods used to investigate and identify malicious intent.
+The analysis of a phishing email, highlighting methods used to investigate and identify malicious intent.

 ## Table of Contents
 - [Overview](#overview)